kbergerstock/myProjects/projects.c/sieve/readme.md

 Ubuntu  clang 10.0	clang		 7269  in 5000.3320     make

 notes
-1) all timing runs were made in LINUX (WLA)
+1) all timing runs were made in LINUX (WLA) (ubuntu 20.04)
-2) all run times are typical of what is be expectedd( at least on my hardware
+2) all run times are typical of what is be expectedd( at least on my hardware)
-3) the GCC and clang 10 outpus are ELF files  and will nor execute in power shell
+3) the GCC and clang 10 outputs are ELF files  and will not execute in power shell

-compiler used micosoft (cl) VS2019 keith@BRK-NJMVRB1:/mnt/d/myProjects/projects.c/sieve$ ./x64/release/primesieve.exe
+compiler used micosoft (cl) VS2019 sieve$ ./x64/release/primesieve.exe
 --n1000000
 --t5000
+passes  10969 elapsed time  5000.2757 mS  avg/pass   0.4559 mS limit 1000000 counted 78498 validated 1
+sieve$ ./x64/release/primesieve.exe
+--n1000000
+--t5000
-passes  11186 elapsed time  5000.3278 mS  avg/pass   0.4470 mS limit 1000000 counted 78498 validated 1
+passes  11075 elapsed time  5000.4519 mS  avg/pass   0.4515 mS limit 1000000 counted 78498 validated 1

 ##### use POWER SHELL AND NMAKE TO COMPILE #####